da-liii/marketo/README.md

 ### Dependencies

-You need to install [libmdcpp](https://github.com/sadhen/libmdcpp) first.
+You need to install [libmdcpp](https://github.com/sadhen/libmdcpp) first. **NOTE**: please use this commit https://github.com/sadhen/libmdcpp/commit/fefe00f484f934b79454a649c92e2443a261f311.

 Then install these packages in **Debian Sid**, other distributions should be
 similar: